Benjamin Beilman, violin

 This year’s Harmony from Discord concert features a moving piece inspired by the courageous and inspirational life of Holocaust survivor Curt Lowens, who helped save ~150 Jewish children as part of the Dutch Resistance.
 Joining us is soloist Amit Peled, who often surprises audiences with the ways he breaks down barriers between performers and the public, making classical music more accessible to wider audiences.
 We close with one of Beethoven’s most iconic works, Eroica or Heroic.

 Choral music returns to our annual holiday celebration!

-Featuring the vocals of the Whatcom Chorale singing accompaniment to Home Alone, holiday favorites, and a special piece composed by Scott Henderson.
+Featuring local children's choirs singing accompaniment to Home Alone and holiday favorites, as well as the vocals of the Whatcom Chorale on a special piece composed by Scott Henderson.
 Hot cocoa & marshmallows for the kids at intermission, as well as holiday carols performed by student musicians!

 Arnaud Sussmann, violin

 With a beautiful sound and elegance reminiscent of great violinists of the past, Arnaud Sussmann solos on Mozart’s Violin Concerto No. 5 (Turkish), one of Mozart’s most popular works.
 We finish the afternoon with Hindemith's Metamorphosis and Overture to Oberon by Carl Maria von Weber.